Conditions in detention facilities

 Health care in detention

 In its communication to the Council of Europe in relation to the execution of Feilazoo v.
 Malta, the Government reported the creation of the Migrant Health Service resulted in a drastic improvement in the healthcare that was being provided to all persons residing in Detention Centres.
-According to the Government, the launch of such service has resulted in a reduction of around 80% of referrals to local health centres and of around 85% to the Accident and Emergency Department at the national hospital.
+According to the Government, the launch of such service had resulted in a reduction of around 80% of referrals to local health centres and of around 85% to the Accident and Emergency Department at the national hospital.

 According to the Government, specialist clinics are also being held in the main clinic.
 Ophthalmic, Infectious Disease, Dermatology and Sexual Health Specialists are doing in-house clinics, which has resulted in enhanced screening and treatment of the persons residing in Detention Centres.

-NGOs observed that while asylum seekers may have been screened, little to no information is provided to them in relation to the support that is to be provided, reportedly due to a lack of interpreters available to nurses and doctors both at the Migrant Health Service and the mainstream health services offered at Mater Dei Hospital (MDH).
+NGOs observed that while asylum-seekers may have been screened, little to no information is provided to them in relation to the support that is to be provided, reportedly due to a lack of interpreters available to nurses and doctors both at the Migrant Health Service and the mainstream health services offered at Mater Dei Hospital (MDH).

 NGOs reported that some applicants reported that their treatment was stopped for no apparent reason and resumed following their intervention.
 Numerous applicants suffering from serious conditions reported that they are just given paracetamol when they complain of their conditions.